aalipoure34/Lab-1-Repo/index.md

 ### You can find one of the screenshots of me working on this general lab here [at this link](screenshots/VSCodeBranch.PNG).

-To make this page, I used:
+To make this page, I used

 - GitHub Flavored Markdown/GitHub
 - Git